Board of Directors

 Board Chair – Executive Committee (2027)

 Steve Baskin has been a camp professional since 1993.
 Along with his wife Susie, Steve is Co-Director of Camp Champions (TX), owner of Camp Pinnacle (NC), and partner at Everwood Day Camp (MA).
 A former Goldman Sachs and BCG professional, he’s a Harvard Business School and Davidson College grad.
 He chaired ACA’s Tri-State Conference, National Board, and American Camping Foundation (ACF).
 Steve blogs for Psychology Today and speaks globally on youth development.
 Steve and Susie have four children: twin sons Wiley and Liam, and daughters Terrill and Virginia.
-He is serving his first term as Board Chair.
+He currently serves as the board chair of American Camp Association.

 Patrick D’Amelio